Secondary osteoarthritis – Special features in Rheumatoid Arthritis

 Special feature

-In the knee , malalignments are often pronounced, making surgical treatment more difficult.
+In the knee misalignments are often strongly pronounced, which makes surgical treatment more difficult.

 When is an endoprosthesis (hip replacement, knee replacement) necessary?

-When conservative therapies such as physiotherapy, medication or injections are no longer sufficient, it is referred to as the end stage of osteoarthritis.
+If conservative therapies such as physiotherapy, medication or injections are no longer sufficient, this is referred to as the end stage of arthrosis.
 Typical signs are:

 - Persistent pain, even at rest